 The stone is hoisted on the belt-shaped rope (sling) and adjustments are performed so that the stone can be inserted at the angle desired by lowering it directly perpendicular to the ground.

 Reinstallation of the stone is completed.

-This restoration work has been performed on seventy areas of the Imperial Garden Villa since 2014.
+Since 2014, this restoration work has been performed on seventy areas of the Imperial Garden Villa.